DIPlib/diplib/README.md

 See the [documentation](https://diplib.github.io/diplib-docs/) for more information.

 ## Building the library

+### Linux, MacOS, Cygwin and other Unix-like systems

-To build the library under Unix or MacOS, you will need a C++14 compliant compiler and CMake.
+To build the library you will need a C++14 compliant compiler and CMake.
 Use the following commands to build:

     mkdir target